Geodesic slice sampling on Riemannian manifolds: Methodology: Geodesic slice sampling

 We can also describe the idealized slice sampler through its transition kernel given by

-Since slice sampling was brought to the attention of the statistics community in \cite{besag1993spatial}, the properties of idealized slice sampling, including reversibility with respect to $\pi$ and conditions for ergodicity, have been investigated in several works, e.g., \cite{mira2002efficiency,natarovskii2021quantitative,roberts2002convergence, rudolf2013positivity, rudolf2018comparison}.
-Exemplary, the following result illustrates a major advantage of slice sampling: In \cite[Corollary 3.7]{natarovskii2021quantitative}, Natarovskii \textit{et. al.} show that the spectral gap of $H$ only depends on the level set function $t \mapsto \Leb_d(L(t))$, i.e., on the volume of the level sets, not their shape.
+Since slice sampling was brought to the attention of the statistics community in \citep{besag1993spatial}, the properties of idealized slice sampling, have been investigated in several works, e.g., \citep{mira2002efficiency,natarovskii2021quantitative,roberts2002convergence, rudolf2013positivity, rudolf2018comparison}.
+The following result illustrates a major advantage of slice sampling: \citet[Corollary 3.7]{natarovskii2021quantitative} show that the spectral gap of $H$ only depends on the level set function $t \mapsto \Leb_d(L(t))$, i.e., on the volume of the level sets, not their shape.
 This means that the performance of the idealized slice sampler is ignorant of the introduction of, e.g., multimodality, local modes or anisotropy as long as the volume of the level sets is not modified.

 Unfortunately, each transition of the idealized slice sampler requires to sample from the uniform distribution $\mathrm{Unif}(L(t))$, $t > 0$, of a level set.
-They are $d$-dimensional, measurable sets and in general there is no efficient algorithm to tackle this problem.
-This is a major prevention for the implementation of the idealized slice sampler.
-One modification strategy to obtain a practical algorithm is called \emph{hybrid slice sampling}, see \cite{latuszyinski2014convergence}.
+Since in general there is no efficient algorithm to tackle this problem, this is a major prevention for the implementation of the idealized slice sampler.
+One modification strategy to obtain a practical algorithm is called \emph{hybrid slice sampling}, see \citep{latuszynski2024convergence}.
 Here, the uniform distribution on the level sets is replaced by a family of kernels $(H_t)_{t > 0}$ such that for any $t>0$ (where it is well-defined) $\mathrm{Unif}(L(t))$ is invariant for $H_t$.
 This leads to a transition kernel of the form

-In order to get a better understanding of this strategy, we exemplary consider the case $d=1$ introduced in \cite{neal2003slice}.
-There a \emph{stepping-out} and a \emph{shrinkage} procedure is proposed.
-In the following we aim to provide a basic understanding of the concepts behind these two schemes.
-To this end, we give a verbal description, and a visualization in Figure \ref{Fig: Step-out and shrink}.
-The stepping-out procedure is treated in more detail in Section \ref{Sec: Stepping-out}.
+A concrete example for the case $d=1$ is the \emph{stepping-out} and a \emph{shrinkage} procedure introduced in \citep{neal2003slice}.
+To provide a basic understanding of these two schemes, we give a verbal description and a visualization in Figure \ref{Fig: Step-out and shrink}.
+The stepping-out procedure is treated in more detail in Supplementary material \ref{Sec: Stepping-out}.
 This includes pseudocode and a careful definition of the generated distributions.
-For an extensive treatment of the shrinkage procedure, we refer to \cite{ReversibilityEllipticalSliceSampler}.
+For an extensive treatment of the shrinkage procedure, we refer to \citep{ReversibilityEllipticalSliceSampler}.